 - Penn Summer Abroad deposits ($500) will be credited to students’ accounts when final program costs are posted

-- Includes administrative costs, cancellation insurance, accommodations, and cultural activities
+- Includes administrative costs, accommodations, all breakfasts and dinners, and excursions

 Penn Summer Abroad disclaimer